sebastian-ml/crypto-analysis/README.md

 ## Further steps
 It's worth to consider analysis with coins outside top 100 list.
-Those coins will probably generate higher profit but they are more risky to invest.
+Those coins will probably generate higher profit but the investment is more risky.